 An economy needs a certain amount of money to operate efficiently.
-As it grows, an economy needs more money; otherwise, deflation will ensue as more products and services must be bought with the same quantity of money, which causes deflation and its concomitant problems.
+As it grows, an economy needs more money; otherwise, deflation will ensue as more products and services must be bought with the same quantity of money, causing deflation and its concomitant problems.
 Central banks control the quantity of money to optimize their economy, creating money to increase the money supply or destroying it to decrease the money supply.
 When people think of the creation of money, they often think of the printing of currency or the stamping of coins.
-Central banks do this to some extent, but most money in the world today is electronic, in the form of financial information in the databases of financial institutions, such as banks.
+Central banks do this, but most money in the world today is electronic, in the form of financial information in the databases of financial institutions, such as banks.

 How the Federal Reserve of the United States creates money is illustrative of the general process that takes place.
 The Federal Reserve has primary dealers from which it either buys or sells United States Treasuries.
-When the Federal Reserve wants to destroy money, it sells Treasuries to its primary dealers, then debits their accounts by the price of the Treasuries.
 The primary dealers have accounts at the Federal Reserve, and those accounts are credited or debited when transactions take place between the Federal Reserve and the dealers.
+For instance, when the Federal Reserve wants to destroy money, it sells Treasuries to its primary dealers, then debits their accounts by the price of the Treasuries.

-However, during the 2007 to 2009 credit crisis, otherwise known as the Great Recession, the Fed tried to stimulate the economy by dropping the federal funds rate to a range of 0% to 0.25%, reaching the effective lower bound (ELB) on nominal interest rates.
+However, during the Great Recession of 2007 to 2009, the Fed tried to stimulate the economy by dropping the federal funds rate to a range of 0% to 0.25%, reaching the effective lower bound (ELB) on nominal interest rates.
 Even with interest rates this low, the economy grew slowly.
-At this point, the traditional monetary policy to reduce the interest rate become ineffective, since increasing the money supply further has no effect on lowering interest rates, since nominal interest rates cannot be lower than 0.
+At this point, the traditional monetary policy to reduce the interest rate becomes ineffective, since increasing the money supply further has no effect on lowering interest rates, since nominal interest rates cannot be lower than 0.
 Instead, people and businesses hold the additional money, because low interest rates lower the opportunity cost of holding money, while an uncertain economy makes it riskier to invest, to lend, and to borrow.

 This is sometimes called a liquidity trap.
 Hence, the Fed pursued a different policy: quantitative easing, or what are sometimes called large-scale asset purchase (LSAP) policies.
 Although quantitative easing (QE) involves the creation of money, the money is not created because of an expanding economy but rather because of a contracting economy.
 In other words, quantitative easing is a monetary policy tool designed to stimulate the economy, when traditional monetary policy tools are inadequate.